Foolishness for Christ: Western Christianity

-In Western Christianity there have been several saints who lived lives which were rather eccentric and seemingly foolish.
-Among the earliest of them is St. Nicholas of Trani a young homeless man who died in 1094 AD.
+In Western Christianity there have been several saints who lived lives that were rather eccentric and seemingly foolish.
+Among the earliest of them was St. Nicholas of Trani, a young homeless man who died in 1094 AD.
 He apparently never stopped repeating the phrase 'Kyrie Eleison' and behaved foolishly.
 Similarly Blessed Peter of Foligno lived in voluntary poverty and was deemed crazy.